pushcx/shenzhen/README.md

   - [ ] Can I ensure `move` is only given `Move`s generated from the `Tableau` they're being applied to?
   - [ ] `nextRankForFoundation` should call `nextCardForFoundation`
   - [ ] `automaticBuild` could be functor application
+  - [ ] Would limiting to 100 moves cut off winning games?
+(Needs a second data structure; if I put timeouts in `Losses` it won't find shorter routes to `Tableau`s it happened to time out on.